atolye15/checklist/checklists/setting-up-wsk.md

 - [ ] Make sure you commit your changes

 - [ ] Start developing
-Execute the "yarn" command to install dependencies and then the "yarn start".
+Execute the `yarn` command to install dependencies and then run `yarn start`.
 You are ready to develop!